NVIDIA/aistore/bench/aisloader/README.md

 up the Graphite and Grafana servers which run inside separate dockers.
 To add new dashboards and panels, please follow: [grafana tutorial](http://docs.grafana.org/guides/getting_started/).

-When selecting series in panel view, it should be in format: `stats.aisloader.<loader>.*`.
+When selecting a series in panel view, it should be in the format: `stats.aisloader.<loader>.*`.
 Remember that metrics will not be visible (and you will not be able to select them) until you start the loader.